“Oh my gosh, guys! We have to get mushroom shakes for breakfast tomorrow morning!!!”

 While the 3 day journey from Chiang Mai to Luang Prabang was incredibly scenic, it also proved to be slow torture in many ways.
 My trip involved sleeping in a former prison, eating recycled leftovers, and getting tangled up in a mutiny just when I was a few kilometres from reaching Luang Prabang.
 It seems misadventures along the Mekong River are a bit of an ongoing theme for me…

-For anyone considering undertaking a similar journey, I’ll recount the events from mine and I seriously hope you have a better one.
+For anyone considering taking the slow boat to Laos, I’ll recount the events from my journey and I seriously hope you have a better one.

 Over-the counter drugs and a pink jail